Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 Ba[i]: scattering length of atom i
 Bs[i]: scattering length of solvent, excluded by atom i
 dB[i]: excess scattering length of atom i
-columns 3-6 used only to calculate th form factor P(q)
+columns 3-6 are used to calculate the form factor P(q)
-(optional, see CaPP_A.B.py for details)

 ##### ABC_Pq
-A datafile with the form factor for the protein
+A datafile with the form factor for the protein, columns:
+1. q, scattering vector
+2. P(q), form factor
+3. A00(q)^2, the square of the partial amplitude with l=m=0 (Svergun et al, 1995, J. Appl.
+Cryst., 28, 768-773)
+4. Beta, factor used in the decoupling approximation, given by Beta = A00(q)^2/P(q)  (Hoiberg-Nielsen2009, 2009, Biophys.
+J., 97, 1445-1453)

 ## About the calculations
 The PDDF is calculated using the positions of each atom in the PDB file.